How dog training works

 Training Exam Complete

-Dog first aid and/or CPR, Oral medicine administration, Senior dog care, High energy dogs, Training experience, Dogs who pull, Puppy care, Fast walker
+Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Dogs who pull, Puppy care, Training experience, Obedience training, Behavioral training, Socialization training, Potty training, Puppy training

 Did you know that some states have an official dog breed?
 You might be surprised to learn that California’s state dog isn’t a breed at all — rescue dogs proudly represent the Golden State!
 Rescues have unique training needs due to a tragic history of abuse, neglect, or mistreatment.
 Training your rescue dog to come when called might be a little tricky at first, but with an upbeat attitude and a treat or two, your new roommate will learn recall in no time.
 Consider starting out in the living room and encouraging your dog to come to you using the “here” command.